ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-govern-components.md

 If you are upgrading both peer and ordering node binaries, it is a best practice to upgrade the ordering nodes first, as ensuring that the ordering nodes (and by extension, the ordering service) is functioning correctly is more important to the health of your network as a whole than the functioning of any particular peer.
 {: tip}

-Upgrading {{site.data.keyword.blockchainfull_notm}} Platform nodes directly from Hyperledger Fabric 1.4.x to the latest Fabric version is possible, but deploying a new Fabric 2.2.x peer instead of upgrading is recommended.
-Fabric installation is done by {{site.data.keyword.blockchainfull_notm}} Platform, but can take hours or days depending on the size of the database to be built.
-See the [Fabric documentation on upgrading](https://hyperledger-fabric.readthedocs.io/en/release-2.2/upgrade_to_newest_version.html#upgrading-to-2-2-from-the-1-4-x-long-term-support-release){: external} for more information.
-{: important}

 The process for upgrading a node is relatively straightforward.
 First, make sure you are using the console where the node was created.
 You cannot use the console to update imported nodes.
 When a node upgrade is available, **Upgrade available** is visible on the node tile. <blockchain-sw-25>If **Upgrade available** does not appear on the tile when it should be there, make sure you have upgraded to the latest version of the console.</blockchain-sw-25>